Melvyn Hayes: 1970s and 1980s

 During his time on the IAHHM, Hayes also appeared in Carry On England, Love Thy Neighbour and The Thin Blue Line.
 He was also on the show Potter's Picture Palace on two occasions (1976 and 1978).
-Between March and June 1979 he was in a production of Play It Again, Sam as Allan Felix at the The Playhouse, Weston-super-Mare.
+Between March and June 1979 he was in a production of Play It Again, Sam as Allan Felix at The Playhouse, Weston-super-Mare.

 In 1980, he and IAHHM co-star Windsor Davies starred in the production Sink of Slim, in which he played Albert, which ran at the Shanklin Theatre and Marlowe Theatre from April to November.

-Hayes was the subject of a 1981 episode of This Is Your Life that aired on 28 January 1981.
+Hayes was the subject of an episode of This Is Your Life that aired on 28 January 1981.
 He was surprised by Eamonn Andrews during the curtain call of the pantomime show Dick Whittington at the London Palladium on 7 January.
 Richard O'Sullivan, Edward Woodward and Alfred Marks all guest appeared to pay tribute to Hayes.

 After It Ain't Half Hot Mum was cancelled in 1981, Hayes appeared with most of the cast in a year long stage show of the serires from 1982 to 1983, hosted at the Bristol Hippodrome.
 In 1983/1984, he was in Run for Your Wife.
 Afterwards, he started appearing on many popular talk and game shows as himself.

 Hayes found a new career path as a voice actor in the 1980s, and shifted his career toward that.
 He mainly voiced characters on children's cartoons, most notably in SuperTed as the "flamboyantly gay" villain Skeleton from 1983 to 1986 and its revived show The Further Adventures of SuperTed in 1989.

 Hayes played the Mole in a production of The Wind in the Willows from November 1984 to February 1985.
 In 1988, he was a part of the shows In One Bed...
-Out the Other and Who Goes Bare? as Maurice and Eddie respectively.
+Out the Other and Who Goes Bare? as Maurice and Eddie, respectively.

-1990s onwards
+1990s

 Hayes provided his voice for roles in The Dreamstone, Little Dracula, Alfred J. Kwak, Pongwiffy and Budgie the Little Helicopter.
 He also provided the voice of characters in the English translation of the cartoon Alfred J. Kwak.
-In November-December 1993, he was at the Redgrave Theatre, Farnham as a Caretaker in A Step in Time.
+In November to December 1993, he was at the Redgrave Theatre, Farnham as a Caretaker in A Step in Time.

+He appeared in the final series of Drop the Dead Donkey in 1998.